nylahtay/CIS240-LocationSensors/README.md

 # CIS240-LocationSensors
+This is the group project for CIS-240 for the location sensors project.

 If you don't have git installed for your command line, here is Ms. Markley's video on installing it https://www.youtube.com/watch?v=XrE6uWJDW5U